jaeha-choi/MapNotes/README.md

 CSS 436 Cloud Computing Final Project
 Members: Jay, Jaeha, Mehak, Duncan

+README created by: Jay Lin

 # Summary
-What: Django (Python-based framework) application that provides a map view of notes saved around the world.
+What: This is a Django (Python-based framework) application that provides a map view of notes saved around the world.
 Users can write and save notes, then select whichever location on the world map they would like the note to be attached to.